faithfulalabi/Garment_Employees_Productivity/README.md

 # Garment_Employees_Productivity: Project Overview

-* Created a tool that predicts the productivity performance (RMSE ~ 0.075) of the working teams at a garment manufacturing factory.
+* Created a tool that predicts the productivity performance of the working teams at a garment manufacturing factory (RMSE ~ 0.075).
 The productivity performs ranges from (0-1).
 * Dataset is from the UCI Machine Learning Repository [here](https://archive.ics.uci.edu/ml/datasets/Productivity+Prediction+of+Garment+Employees)
-* Did some Exploratory Data Analysis (EDA) to answer certain questions I asked myself from the prospective of if I was mananging both departments, and to better understand the dataset.
+* Did some Exploratory Data Analysis (EDA) to answer certain questions I asked myself from the prospective of if I was mananging all the teams in both departments, and to better understand the dataset.
 * Engineered features to correct skewness, deal with categorical and missing data.
 * Used a XGBoost Regressor model, performed some paramter adjustments and optimized it using GridsearchCV for the best model.

 ## __Motivation__:

-My inspiration for taking on this project comes from me wanting to work on more business related projects and answer questions from a management and director prospective.
+My inspiration for taking on this project comes from me wanting to work on more business related projects that answer questions from a management and director prospectivema and to also predict performance of employees based off certain features.

 ## Dataset Feature Explaination
 [Feature Explaination](https://github.com/faithfulalabi/Garment_Employees_Productivity/blob/main/Garment_Project_Feature_Description.txt)